 Every child should experience camping at least once.
 The whole deal: the tent, the sleeping bags, the campfire, the beans, the S’mores, the stories, the laughter.
 They make tents nowadays that anyone can put up.
 We no longer have the excuse of what a giant pain in the rear they can be.

 It need not be explained that summer and water are two peas in a pod.
 Find an ocean, a lake, a swimming hole, a river perfect for tubing or just the local neighborhood pool, and get in the water.
 You are a “can’t miss” hero in the water, even if you just stand there and smile.
 However, if you do fun things as well, you’ll be a downright superhero.

 Bowling is arguably the most family-friendly sport.
 It’s complicated enough to provide stimulating competition for the older children, but it’s easily transferable to move to a toddler barely shoving a ball between the bumpers and grinning ear to ear.

 When my kids were small, one of my favorite things to do was put them in the wagon behind my John Deere, and take them on a scavenger hunt.
 I’d be careful to make sure they noticed particular types of oak trees or certain unique neighborhood landmarks.
 When they accumulated enough clues to guess where the treasure was, off we’d go down the street by their direction.
 Waiting for them was a goody bag of fun rewards.
-Perhaps they will do the same with their own one day.
+Perhaps they will do the same with their own kids one day.

-8. Volunteer as a Family
+8. Volunteer as a family.

 We were created to serve others and, when we do, our souls are enriched and deepened in ways that are never lost within us.
-[Tweet This] There are endless volunteer opportunities in every community via churches, civic organizations, and government bodies.
-But sometimes the best way to serve is to simply ask a neighbor or friend that is struggling how you can be of help.
+There are endless volunteer opportunities in every community via churches, civic organizations, and government bodies.
+But sometimes the best way to serve is to simply ask a neighbor or friend who is struggling how you can be of help.
 Love your neighbor as yourself.

-What are some of the great ways you have summer fun with your children?
+Sound off: What are some of the great ways you have summer fun with your children?